What to Know Before Buying Bathroom Products Online

 Our top tips

 - Don’t be fooled by appearances.
 With a decent website and social media presence, even the most unscrupulous operators can look ‘professional’.
+Check whether you can contact the business about technical advice and what you can do if something goes wrong.

 - Be wary of Google reviews because businesses can and do pay for these – they may not be genuine customers.